Which of the following statements is consistent with the concept ... | Channels for Pearson+

 1

-Understand the concept of homeostasis: Homeostasis refers to the body's ability to maintain a stable internal environment despite changes in the external environment.
+Understand the concept of homeostasis: Homeostasis refers to the body's ability to maintain a stable internal environment despite changes in external conditions.

-Identify the key components of homeostasis: These include sensors that detect changes, control centers that process this information, and effectors that enact changes to maintain stability.
+Evaluate the first statement: 'Homeostasis is the body's ability to eliminate all external influences.'
+This is incorrect because homeostasis does not eliminate external influences but rather manages internal conditions in response to them.

-Evaluate each statement based on the definition of homeostasis: Determine which statement aligns with the idea of maintaining internal stability.
+Evaluate the second statement: 'Homeostasis requires the body to constantly change its internal environment to match external conditions.'
+This is incorrect because homeostasis aims to keep the internal environment stable, not constantly changing.

 Watch next